chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why Is Elm More Popular than Purescript.md

 > I seem to remember that the early Java documentation just assumed that anyone reading the API for a class would naturally know everything about all the superclasses.
 That turns out not to be a great idea, but a lot of static FP documentation does the equivalent.
 (A pet peeve of mine: to really understand the Haskell lens library's `At` -- something I suspect people will want to use soon after being exposed to lenses -- you must first understand `Index` and even `Traverse`.
 I don't understand the appeal of such an approach.)

 - Documentation should focus first on helping people solve real problems with practical bottom-up documentation.
 The theoretical top-down stuff can come later on once they realize the value of the abstraction.
+- One person believes that hiearchical classes are not a great idea because it assumes people know everything in the hierachy.
+Java's class hierarchy is "evidence" that this is true.
+- One person believes that static FP concepts and their documentation should not require knowing other concepts as prerequisite to understanding and useage.

 <hr>